FahadulShadhin/instalike-server/README.md

 Before running the server setup your postgres database.

-- create `.env` in the root directory
+- Create `.env` in the root directory
 - Give your postgres infos in `.env`:

 ```